-- 1. Settlement areas shall be the focus of growth and development.
-Within settlement areas, growth should be focused in, where applicable, strategic growth areas, including major transit station areas. - 2.
-Land use patterns within settlement areas should be based on densities and a mix of land uses which: - a) efficiently use land and resources; - b) optimize existing and planned infrastructure and public service facilities; - c) support active transportation; - d) are transit-supportive, as appropriate; and - e) are freight-supportive. - 3.
-Planning authorities should support general intensification and redevelopment to support the achievement of complete communities, including by planning for a range and mix of housing options and prioritizing planning and investment in the necessary infrastructure and public service facilities.
+1. Settlement areas shall be the focus of growth and development.
+Within settlement areas, growth should be focused in, where applicable, strategic growth areas, including major transit station areas.

+- 2. Land use patterns within settlement areas should be based on densities and a mix of land uses which: - a) efficiently use land and resources; - b) optimize existing and planned infrastructure and public service facilities; - c) support active transportation; - d) are transit-supportive, as appropriate; and - e) are freight-supportive. - 3.
+Planning authorities shall support general intensification and redevelopment to support the achievement of complete communities, including by planning for a range and mix of housing options and prioritizing planning and investment in the necessary infrastructure and public service facilities. - 4.
+Planning authorities are encouraged to establish and implement minimum targets for intensification and redevelopment within built-up areas, based on local conditions. - 5.
+Planning authorities are encouraged to establish density targets for designated growth areas, based on local conditions.
+Large and fast-growing municipalities are encouraged to plan for a target of 50 residents and jobs per gross hectare in designated growth areas. - 6.
+Planning authorities should establish and implement phasing policies, where appropriate, to ensure that development within designated growth areas is orderly and aligns with the timely provision of the infrastructure and public service facilities.